Rammanor/dart_snake/README.md

 ## Setup for Development

-You can run a [hosted copy](https://webdev.dartlang.org/examples/quickstart) of this sample.
-Or run your own copy:
+To run your own copy:

 1. Create a local copy of this repo (use the "Clone or download" button above).
 2. Get the dependencies: `pub get`